gvwilson/buildtogether.tech/src/research/index.md

-One reason things go wrong is that developers don't make use of the tools they have. [%b Beller2019 %] monitored 2,443 software engineers over the course of 2.5 years in four [%i "IDE!under-used and abused" %]IDEs[%/i%].
+One reason things go wrong is that developers don't make use of the tools they have. [%b Beller2019 %] monitored 2,443 software engineers over the course of 2.5 years in four IDEs[%i "IDE!under-used and abused" %].
 They found
 that:

 > …half of the developers in our study does not test; developers rarely run their